templecloud/website/lessons/3d-basic-rendering/rendering-3d-scene-overview/rendering-3d-scene.md

 Limiting yourself to rendering one primitive only, allows you to build common operations directly into the hardware (you can build a component that is extremely good at performing these operations).
 Generally, triangles are nice to work with for plenty of reasons (including those we already mentioned).
 They are always coplanar, they are easy to subdivide into smaller triangles yet they are indivisible.
 The maths to interpolate texture coordinates across a triangle are also simple (something we will be using later to apply a texture to the geometry).
 This doesn't mean that a GPU could not be designed to render any other kind of primitives efficiently (such as quads).

 <details>
-<summary>Triangles vs. Quads</summary>
+_Can I use quads instead of triangles?_
-Be careful though the triangle is not the only possible primitive used for rendering.
-The quad is also sometimes used.
+The triangle is not the only possible primitive used for rendering.
+The quad can also be used.
 Modeling or surfacing algorithms such as those that generate subdivision surfaces only work with quads.
 This is why quads are commonly found in 3D models.
 Why wasting time triangulating these models if we could render quads as efficiently as triangles?
 It happens that even in the context of ray-tracing, using quads can sometimes be better than using triangles (in addition to not requiring a triangulation which is a waste when the model is already made out of quads as just suggested).
 Ray-tracing quads will be addressed in the advanced section on ray-tracing.
 </details>

 ## A 3D Scene Is More Than Just Geometry